tmpim/casket-docs/docs/timeouts.md

 Timeouts are an important way to maintain server connectivity in the face of buggy or malicious clients.

-Because timeouts apply to an entire HTTP server which may serve multiple sites defined in your Caddyfile, the timeout values for each site will be reduced to their minimum values (with 0 or none being the lowest) across all sites that share that server.
+Because timeouts apply to an entire HTTP server which may serve multiple sites defined in your Casketfile, the timeout values for each site will be reduced to their minimum values (with 0 or none being the lowest) across all sites that share that server.
 It's a good idea to keep your timeouts the same or just set them on one site to avoid confusion.
 A timeout set on one site will apply to all sites that share that server.